 These are the most common reasons for pursuing evictions in Indiana:

-- Violation of Lease Terms – If a lease violation has occurred, then the landlord may issue a Notice to Cure or Vacate, Indiana law does not specify a specific timeframe.
+- Violation of Lease Terms: If a lease violation has occurred, then the landlord may issue a Notice To Cure or Vacate, Indiana law does not specify a specific timeframe.
 If the tenant fails to remedy the issue within the timeframe, the landlord may start eviction proceedings.

-- No Lease/End of Lease – If the tenants holdover or stay in the rental unit after the rental term has expired, the landlord must give notice depending on the type of tenancy.
-For tenancies-at-will, landlords must provide their tenants with a 30-Day Notice to Quit.
-If the tenancy is year-to-year, a landlord must provide the tenant with a 90-Day Notice to Quit.
+- No Lease/End of Lease: If the tenants holdover or stay in the rental unit after the rental term has expired, the landlord must give notice depending on the type of tenancy.
+For tenancies-at-will, landlords must provide their tenants with a 30-Day Notice To Quit.
+If the tenancy is year-to-year, a landlord must provide the tenant with a 90-Day Notice To Quit.

-- Illegal Acts – Landlords have broad discretion to determine evictions for illegal activities and may even include acts that are not explicitly illegal.
-If a tenant is engaged in illegal activity on the property, then the landlord can issue a 45-Day Notice to Quit.
+- Illegal Acts: Landlords have broad discretion to determine evictions for illegal activities and may even include acts that are not explicitly illegal.
+If a tenant is engaged in illegal activity on the property, then the landlord can issue a 45-Day Notice To Quit.

 It is illegal for landlords to evict tenants in retaliation or for discriminatory reasons.